 The dependency tracking for determining whether a test needs rerunning is 100% accurate and is tracked at the level of individual definitions.
 You'll only rerun a test if one of the individual definitions it depends on has changed.

 command.
-There's no separate tooling needed for managing dependencies or publishing code, and you'll never encounter dependency conflicts in Unison.
+There's no separate tooling needed for managing dependencies or publishing code.
+It's all built into the UCM.